RationalAsh/biorobotics-lab-nus/content/authors/seyram-ofori/_index.md

 ---
 # Display name
-title: "Lu Zeyu"
+title: "Seyram Ofori"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "lu-zeyu"
+- "seyram-ofori"

+first_name: Seyram
+last_name: Ofori

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: PhD Candidate

-first_name: Zeyu
-last_name: Lu

 # Organizations/Affiliations
 organizations: